cen1/rebuilderd-website/README.md

 # Rebuilderd Status Website

-This is a fork of [rebuilderd-website](https://gitlab.archlinux.org/archlinux/rebuilderd-website) redesigned to support **multiple distributions simultaneously** in a single deployment.
+This is a fork of [rebuilderd-website](https://gitlab.archlinux.org/archlinux/rebuilderd-website) redesigned to support **multiple distributions** in a single deployment.

 A universal status dashboard that displays reproducibility stats for all distributions configured in your rebuilderd instance using the v1 API.

 ## Features

-- **Multi-distribution support**: Display multiple distributions side-by-side
+- **Multi-distribution support**: Display multiple distributions side-by-side.
-- **Auto-discovery**: Automatically detects available distributions from rebuilderd API
+- **Auto-discovery**: Automatically detects available distributions from rebuilderd API.
-- **Single build**: One universal build serves all distributions
+- **Single build**: One universal build serves all distributions.
-- **Configurable**: Easy to add new distributions via JSON configs
+- **Configurable**: Easy to add new distributions via JSON configs.

 ## Dependencies